-- A transform named color -> NULL will give the CMYK values for the spot color on the printer the profile is describing.
+- A transform which involves only one named color profile will give the CMYK values for the spot color on the printer the profile is describing.
 This would be the normal usage. - A transform Named color -> another printer will give on the output printer the spot a color as if they were printed in the printer named color profile is describing.
 This is useful for soft proofing.